Medicare Plans

 • Initial Enrollment Period - When you are first eligible for Medicare.
 (This is a 7-month period that begins 3 months before the month you turn age 65, includes the month you turn age 65, and ends 3 months after the month you turn age 65.)

 • General Enrollment Period - Between January 1-March 31 each year.
-Your coverage will begin July 1.
+Your coverage will begin the first of the month following the month you apply for coverage.
 You may have to pay a higher premium for late enrollment.
 See below.

 • Special Enrollment Period - If you or your spouse (or family member if you are disabled) is currently working, and you are covered by a group health plan through the employer or union.
 See below.